 New play area at Pleasley school thanks to donation from the Radford Foundation

+Pupils delight at new play area thanks to donation from Mansfield Town chairman's foundation

-The funding for the play area at Farmilo Primary School on Woburn Lane, Pleasley, was made up of £2,195.03 from One Call Insurance’s ‘Round to a Pound’ option, as well as £24,549.37 from The Radford Foundation.
+The funding for the play area at Farmilo Primary School on Woburn Lane, Pleasley – next to Mansfield Town’s The RH Academy – was made up of £2,195.03 from One Call Insurance’s ‘Round to a Pound’ option, as well as £24,549.37 from The Radford Foundation.

 “Play areas such as this are beneficial in supporting children to develop physical, social and communication skills, and so we hope this new facility will be a real benefit to the pupils at Farmilo School.